triton-inference-server/server/docs/protocol/extension_binary_data.md

 - "binary_data" : bool parameter that is true if the output should be returned as binary data and false (or not given) if the tensor should be returned as JSON.

+The third parameter is used in $inference_request to indicate that all outputs should be returned from Triton as binary data, unless overridden by "binary_data" on a specific output.

+- "binary_data_output" : bool parameter that is true if all outputs should be returned as binary data and false (or not given) if the outputs should be returned as JSON.
+If "binary_data" is specified on an output it overrides this setting.

 When one or more tensors are communicated as binary data, the HTTP body of the request or response will contain the JSON inference